tabbykatz/100-days-of-code/r1-log.md

  There was coding between the many zoom meetings of today.
 I played with jQuery for the first time.
 I was dazzled by canvas!
 And I got to use bitwise XOR to solve a problem which is my Very Favorite Thing.
+### day 19/99
+ I think I might be addicted to algorithms.
+Halp?!